bitemyapp/teef/posts/2014-12-03-why-are-types-useful.md

 print('The hero %s has %s health.' % (name, health))
 ```

 Just going to translate this.
-I did notice the author used camelBack case for `magicPoints` which is bad style in Python, good style in Haskell.

 ```haskell
 -- this is Haskell code yo.